tarwn/lessthandot-hugo/blogs/content/posts/2010-06-25-exceptional-dba.md

 This was also the day I was able to see who the other finalists were.
 I was more than pleased to see Jorge Segarra ([Blog][1] | [Twitter][2]) and Jonathan Kehayias ([Blog][3] | [Twitter][4]) in the final six.
 Jorge is a leader in the SQL Community.
 I could easily see that from the creation of SQL University and when I was lucky enough to have him come speak at SQL Saturday in Chicago.
 Jonathan is another person that the word exceptional fits with without a doubt.
 I’ve been very fortunate over the last few months to get to know him better and, for my part, call him a friend.

-I&#8217;m still reading about Kevan Riley, John Burnette and Tracy Hamlin.
+I'm still reading about Kevan Riley, John Burnette and Tracy Hamlin.
 I can guarantee that these other three finalists are nothing short of exceptional simply by making it to this accomplishment as well.
 I hope to meet all of them at PASS or in their local areas during SQL Saturday’s or SSUG’s.

 **How did I get here?**